1815 Bali earthquake: Geology

-Off the north coast of Bali is the Flores Back Arc Thrust Fault, located in the back-arc region.
+Off the north coast of Bali is the Flores back-arc thrust fault, located in the back-arc region.
 It formed due to the convergence between the Sunda and Australian plates, accommodating compression.
 The two plates converge northward at a rate of 80 mm/yr, in which the Sunda megathrust takes 70 mm/yr of the movement.
 The remaining 10 mm/yr rate is accommodated by the Flores Back Arc Thrust Fault.
 It runs off the north coast of the Lesser Sunda Islands, in the Banda Sea.
 The fault extends east–west for 800 km off the north coast of Bali to Wetar.
 Geologists postulate the fault is divided into two segments; the 450 km-long Flores Thrust, and 450 km-long Wetar Thrust.
 Its origin has been attributed to several causes proposed by researchers; magmatic intrusion, gravitational sliding, reverse subduction or active spreading in the back-arc.
 It is a complex zone of thrust faults that are connected at depth.

 Earthquake characteristics

-The earthquake and tsunami is thought to be the result of a thrust fault rupture on the Flores Back Arc Thrust Fault.
+The earthquake and tsunami is thought to be the result of a thrust fault rupture on the Flores back-arc thrust fault.
 The fault was the source of approximately 26 magnitude 6.0+ earthquakes since 1960.
 These earthquakes were calculated to be at depths of up to 40 km beneath the crust.
 It was also the source of the 1992 and 2018 earthquakes that caused many fatalities.
-The 1815 event is the oldest documented earthquake along the fault.
+The 1815 event is the earliest documented earthquake along the fault.
 Modelling of a moment magnitude 7.3 earthquake at 10 km depth could produce Modified Mercalli intensity VIII–IX along the north central and eastern parts of Bali.
 Modified Mercalli intensity V in Surabaya corresponded to the historical descriptions of the event.
 On Lombok, the earthquake was felt VII.